Quantization of canonical bases and the quantum symplectic double: Introduction

 \subsection{The symplectic double}

-The main goal of the present paper is to extend the results described above to another cluster variety called the \emph{cluster symplectic variety} or \emph{symplectic double}.
-This cluster variety was introduced by Fock and Goncharov and plays a key role in their work on quantization of cluster varieties~\cite{dilog}.
-As before, one can associate, to a compact oriented surface $S$ with finitely many marked points on its boundary, a certain moduli space $\mathcal{D}_{PGL_2,S}(\mathbb{C})$ of local systems, and this moduli space is naturally identified with the symplectic double~\cite{double,Dmoduli}.
+In addition to proving Theorem~\ref{thm:introXproperties}, we will show that the duality map $\mathbb{I}_\mathcal{A}^q$ is part of a larger construction involving a cluster variety called the \emph{symplectic double}.
+This cluster variety was introduced by Fock and Goncharov and plays a key role in their work on quantization of cluster Poisson varieties~\cite{dilog}.
+As before, one can associate, to a marked bordered surface~$\Sigma$, a certain moduli space of local systems, and this moduli space is birationally equivalent to a symplectic double cluster variety, which we denote by $\mathcal{D}_\Sigma$~\cite{double,Dmoduli}.